 Our CT summer camps immerse students in a STEM learning experience unlike any other.
 Choose from courses in game design, web design, coding, programming in Java and C++, Minecraft modding, filmmaking, robotics, photography, and more.
 With 8 students maximum per instructor, we customize our curriculum around you.
 You’ll build real-world skills, make new friends, and discover how your talents and passions can lead to a future career.
 Depending on location and program, students will eat in the university dining hall and explore campus.
 Overnight campers sleep right in the college dorms!

-In Connecticut, we offer Middletown summer camps held at Wesleyan, New Haven summer programs held at Yale, Danbury summer camps held at Western Connecticut State University, and Hartford summer camps held at Trinity College.
+In Connecticut, we offer Middletown summer camps held at Wesleyan, New Haven summer programs held at Yale, Danbury summer camps held at Western Connecticut State University, Hartford summer camps held at Trinity College, and more.
 Do something BIG this summer!
 Check CT computer camp availability below.